Reebok-BI/BI-Main/README.md

 # BI-Main
-This is the main reporsitory for the power BI project
+This is the main reporsitory for the power BI project for Reebok.